 - the book + happiness secrets guide is more than in progress...

 - the documentary is also in good progress and will be professionally edited later this year by the best of the best film editors, somewhere in Spain

 - I've been trained by the incredible Peter Shub in January in Barcelona and also met fantastic clowns from Catalunya, Austria, Italy, Argentina...
 And maybe a new clown partner in crime...
 TBC!

-- I'll be trained by Jango Edwars and I'm so happy to travel back to ny beloved Italy for that
+- I'll be trained by Jango Edwars and I'm so happy to travel back to my beloved Italy for that

-- I'll explore South Asia and most probably Vietnam wishing to collaborate with those guys https://www.schoolontheboat.fr/
+- I'm thinking of options in South Asia (most probably Vietnam) wishing to collaborate with those guys https://www.schoolontheboat.fr/

 After 366 days I'm in Paris.
 I can't say that I'm back because I don't feel so.